Tulipa greigii

 Tulipa greigii, (Greig's tulip) is a species of tulip native to Central Asia and Iran.

 Taxonomy

 The Latin specific epithet greigi honors the Russian Samuel Greig, (1735-1788, "Father of the Russian navy") due to Greig once being president of the Russian Horticultural Society.

-The tulip was originally found in Turkestan, and then published and described by Eduard August von Regel in Gartenflora Vol.22 on page 290 in 1873.
+This tulip species was originally found in Turkestan, and then published and described by Eduard August von Regel in Gartenflora Vol.22 on page 290 in 1873.

 Description

 Tulipa greigii typically grows 8–12 inch tall, they have single flowers with a bowl-like shape, blooming in early to mid-spring.
 They also have spotted and striped leaves and the flowers are quite large, up to 4 inch wide.
 The blooms are more limited in colour shades than with other tulips, ranging from red and yellow to white.

 It is known for its variegated green and purple-maroon leaves.
 Its cultivars 'Oratorio', 'Plaisir', 'Red Riding Hood', 'Toronto', and 'United States' have gained the Royal Horticultural Society's Award of Garden Merit.

 It was featured on a Soviet postage stamp in 1960.